fivexl/terraform-aws-cloudtrail-to-slack/README.md

 }
 ```

+## Separating notifications to different Slack channels

-Module deployment with the default ruleset and different slack channels for different accounts
+### Module deployment with the default ruleset and different slack channels for different accounts

 ```hlc
 # we recomend storing hook url in SSM Parameter store and not commit it to the repo